-Note For specific procedures to connect, set up, and use the test set equipment, consult the manufacturer.
+(Connect an optical test set to the port you are testing: Ν lote For specific procedures to connect, set up, and use the test set equipment, consult the manufacturer. a) If you just completed the Create a Facility Loopback on an Intermediate-Node MXP or TXP Port, on page 12, leave the optical test set hooked up to the source-node port. b) If you are starting the current procedure without the optical test set hooked up to the source port, use appropriate cabling to attach the Tx and Rx terminals of the optical test set to the port you are testing.
+Both Tx and Rx connect to the same port.
+A Adjust the test set accordingly.
+(Refer to manufacturer instructions for test set use.)
+C Create the terminal loopback on the destination port being tested: а) Go to node view (single-shelf mode) or shelf view (multishelf mode) of the intermediate node:

-- a) If you just completed the Create a Facility Loopback on an Intermediate-Node MXP or TXP Port, on page 11, leave the optical test set hooked up to the source-node port. - b) If you are starting the current procedure without the optical test set hooked up to the source port, use appropriate cabling to attach the Tx and Rx terminals of the optical test set to the port you are testing.
-Both Tx and Rx connect to the same port. - Step 2 Adjust the test set accordingly.
-(Refer to manufacturer instructions for test set use.) - Step 3 Create the terminal loopback on the destination port being tested: - a) Go to node view (single-shelf mode) or shelf view (multishelf mode) of the intermediate node: - Choose View > Go To Other Node from the menu bar. - Choose the node (or shelf) from the drop-down list in the Select Node dialog box and click OK. - b) In node view (single-shelf mode) or shelf view (multishelf mode), double-click the card that requires the loopback. - c) Click the Maintenance > Loopback tabs. - d) Select OOS,MT (or locked,maintenance) from the Admin State column.
+- Choose the node (or shelf) from the drop-down list in the Select Node dialog box and click OK. - b) In node view (single-shelf mode) or shelf view (multishelf mode), double-click the card that requires the loopback. - c) Click the Maintenance > Loopback tabs. - d) Select OOS,MT (or locked,maintenance) from the Admin State column.
 If this is a multiport card, select the row appropriate for the desired port. - e) Select Terminal (Inward) from the Loopback Type column.
 If this is a multiport card, select the row appropriate for the desired port. - f) Click Apply. - g) Click Yes in the confirmation dialog box. - Step 4 Complete the Test and Clear the MXP or TXP Terminal Loopback Circuit, on page 15.